 Queen's University, 19 Division St, Kingston, Ontario Canada K7L 3N6

 Fax: (613) 533-6637

-The Department of Chemical Engineering is committed to an inclusive campus community with accessible goods, services, and facilities that respect the dignity and independence of persons with disabilities.
-This commitment includes providing information and accommodation in an accessible manner.
-To make a request, please contact us in one of the following ways:
+The Chemical Engineering and Engineering Chemistry is committed to building an inclusive campus community with accessible services that respect the dignity and independence of persons with disabilities.